 “Covert narcissist” is a term used to describe a person who has narcissistic personality disorder (NPD) but does not display the grandiose sense of self-importance that psychologists associate with the condition.

 Other names for covert narcissism include “closet narcissism” or “introverted narcissism.”

-In this article, we discuss covert narcissism in more detail, including the signs and causes.
-We also explain how a person can respond to narcissistic behavior.
+This article discusses covert narcissism in more detail, including the signs and causes.
+It also explains how a person can respond to narcissistic behavior.

 Narcissism is a general term that encompasses several personality traits, including: